tmtsoftware/csw/docs/src/main/messages/commands.md

 ### Cloning a command

-Every command that is sent must have a new, unique RunId.
-A `cloneCommand` method is available for all commands which can be used to create a new command from existing parameters, but with a new RunId.
+In order to track the completion of a command, every command that is sent must have a unique RunId.
+If you wish to resubmit a previously sent Setup, the `cloneCommand` method must be used prior to submission to create a new command from existing parameters, but with a new RunId.
-This is needed in the case where a Setup is defined once because it has no fields that change.
-Before submitting get a copy with a new RunId using `cloneCommand`.
-If a new Setup is created for each use, this command is not needed.

-@@@ note

-Any command that is sent needs to have a unique Id as this Id is the one against which the status of the command is maintained at the recipient end.
-This Id can thus be used to query and subscribe the status of the respective command.

-@@@

 Scala
 :   @@snip [CommandsTest.scala](../../../../examples/src/test/scala/csw/services/messages/CommandsTest.scala) { #clone-command }